Applying for Financial Aid

-Once your FAFSA is received by IPFW, and any Red Flags have been cleared, you are ready to have your financial aid awarded (this process is called packaging).
-For the each new school year, packaging usually begins in June and continues several times a week during the school year.
-When your aid has been pacakged, you will receive an e-mail at your IPFW student email address, and first time Freshman will receive a paper letter in the mail.
+Once your FAFSA is received by IPFW, and all Red Flags have been cleared, you are ready to have your financial aid awarded (this process is called packaging).
+For each new school year, packaging usually begins in June and continues several times a week during the school year.
+When your aid has been packaged, you will receive an e-mail to your IPFW student email address.
+First time Freshman will receive a paper letter in the mail.

 Step 6: Accepting and receiving aid